 If you find that your Twilio project has been compromised, or is vulnerable due to a leak, please immediately do the following:

 1. Change the passwords for all users associated with your account.

-- Use a long passphrase as required by our password policy: https://www.twilio.com/reset-password
+- We recommend using a long passphrase as suggested by our Minimum Password Requirements.

 - Notice: When a new Auth Token is promoted to primary, the old token is rendered essentially useless.
 Immediately after promoting the new token, all requests to Twilio using your old Auth Token will result in an error.
 Any existing Twilio apps using your old token will need to be updated with the new Auth Token before they can work successfully again.

 - Click on API-keys under settings and delete your API key here: https://www.twilio.com/console/project/api-keys

 - Please note, you can only create a new API-key once your account is active

 4. Enable Two-Factor Authentication (2FA) for all users associated with your account.